ahmedragab20/ahmedragab20/README.md

 - Jest ✅: A JavaScript testing framework for writing unit tests focusing on simplicity and speed.
 - PWAs 📱: Progressive Web Apps, which use modern web capabilities to deliver an app-like experience to users.
 - GraphQL 🔗: A query language for APIs that enables efficient data fetching and provides a flexible and powerful approach to data manipulation.
-- Websockets 🌐: A communication protocol that provides full-duplex communication channels over a single TCP connection, allowing real-time data transfer between the client and the server.
+- WebSockets 🌐: A communication protocol that provides full-duplex communication channels over a single TCP connection, allowing real-time data transfer between the client and the server.
 - Firebase 🔥: A comprehensive development platform by Google that offers a range of services, including authentication, hosting, database, and storage.

 > Just a point worthy of mentioning, these are not the only ones I use!😎